-OBSERVER TO TARGET (i.e. OT) FACTOR.
 This is the distance in meters from the observer to the target, expressed to the nearest thousand meters and in thousands.
 When the distance is greater than 1,000m, the observer to target distance is determined to the nearest 1,000m.
 If the distance is less than 1,000m, the distance is determined to the nearest 100m and expressed in thousands.
 For example, at a distance of 2,322m, the observer to target factor would be expressed as a 2; for a distance of 800m, it would be expressed as .8.

-ORDINATE (i.e., ORD) "X".
+Ordinate (ORD) "X"

 This is defined as the altitude of an artillery round at a specific distance from the target along the GTL back toward the firing location.
-For example, the altitude at two kilometers toward the tubes from the target would be expressed as "ORD-2."
+For example, the altitude at two kilometers toward the tubes from the target would be expressed as ORD-2.